rayngrowingsystems/RVS_Analytics/README.md

 Please add any suggestions/issues/bugs as issues in the [RVS Analytics Repository](https://github.com/rayngrowingsystems/RVS_Analytics/issues).

 ## License and Copyright
-© 2024 RAYN Growing Systems, All Rights Reserved.
-Licensed under the Apache License, Version 2.0
+© 2024 ETC Inc d/b/a RAYN Growing Systems.
+Licensed under the Apache License, Version 2.0 You may not use the files in this repository except in compliance with the License.

 Trademark and patent info: [rayngrowingsystems.com/ip](https://rayngrowingsystems.com/ip/) \
 Third-party license agreement info: [etcconnect.com/licenses](https://www.etcconnect.com/licenses/). \